-Most people don’t associate the winter with dangerous levels of sunshine but if you wear contacts you shouldn’t assume winter sun doesn’t present its own unique challenges.
+Most people don’t associate the winter with dangerous levels of sunshine but if you wear contact lenses you shouldn’t assume winter sun doesn’t present its own unique challenges.
 When snow covers the ground sunlight reflects off of it and can cause a phenomenon well-known to skiers and mountain climbers called “snow blindness”.
 Even if things don’t get to the point where your eyes are swollen shut the reflected UV rays can still cause irritation and eye strain that can have a negative effect on the eye/contacts relationship.
 Wearing sunglasses can help prevent this and prevent cold winds from drying out your eyes as well.

 Tip 4: Drink More Water

 People also tend to drink less water in the winter.
 The thinking seems to be that, since they don’t sweat as much during the winter as they do during the summer, there’s no need to drink water all the time.
 But while that seems reasonable enough the fact is that, as we’ve already discussed, winter air is drier than summer air.
 And dry air has the unfortunate habit of sucking the moisture out of your body, including your eyes.
 To counteract this phenomenon it’s wise to drink just as much water during the winter as you do during the summertime.
 Try it.
 You’ll feel the difference in your energy levels, mood and in the relationship between your eyes and your contacts.